ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

 You can specify the number of pulsars you want to detect for each survey in the configuration file.
 The simulation keeps track of the total number of created pulsars so that an estimate of the birth rate can be made a posteriori by knowing the maximum neutron star age that has been used for the simulation.
+If the simulated birth rate exceed a limiting value of 5 neutron stars per century, the simulation is stopped and a flag that warns about the excess in the birth rate is saved in the output configuration file.
-In this case the output of the simulation will consist of separated files containing the parameters of the detected pulsars for each survey, a `profile.json` file and a `configuration.json` file containing the entire set of parameters used to simulate both the dynamical evolution, the magneto-rotational evolution and the detection models.
+In this case the output of the simulation will consist of separated files containing the parameters of the detected pulsars for each survey, a `profile.json` file and a `configuration.json` file containing the entire set of parameters used to simulate the magneto-rotational evolution and the detection models.

 Simulation with Julia
 #####################